 - The Committee shall comprise at least three non-executive directors under the chairmanship of one of their number being a non-executive director appointed by the Board.
-It may be attended by the Chairman, Chief Executive, Finance Director, Secretary, the holder of the Controlled Function SMF16 Compliance Oversight, and other members of the Senior Management Team as appropriate for part of the meeting.
+It may be attended by the Chairman, Chief Executive, Finance Director, Operations Director, Secretary, Head of Risk and Compliance and other members of the Senior Management Team as appropriate for part of the meeting.
 The Internal Auditor and Compliance Advisers shall attend the meeting.
 The Board will ensure that at least one member of the Committee has recent and relevant financial experience and that the Committee as a whole shall have competence relevant to the sector in which the Society operates, as required by the UK Corporate Governance Code (April 2016).

 - The Society’s External Auditors shall also attend as required with or without executive directors present, either at the request of the Committee or at any time they wish to do so.